jerith666/elbum/README.md

 The code lives in [`src/client/`](./src/client/).

 Before hacking on the Elm code, you must run `nix-build -o Album.elm.dir album-types-gen.nix` in the `src/client/` directory.
-This derives `Album.elm` from [`AlbumTypes.hs`](./src/generator/AlbumTypes.hs).
+This generates `Album.elm` from [`AlbumTypes.hs`](./src/generator/AlbumTypes.hs).

 # Credits